Tuber magnatum: Temperatures

+Water

+Drought-induced stress reduces the amount of mycelium in general.
+But T. magnatum is less tolerant than T. melanosporum and T. uncinatum (Burgundy truffle) of short-term precipitation deficits in summer because its peridium is not as well developed, thus subjecting the ascocarp to more water transpiration than in these two other species.
+But it also means that T. magnatum is more tolerant of summer excess precipitation - up to 180% of normal precipitations, which a bonus for sites located north of the Mediterranean, in particular Geneva (Switzerland).
+The ongoing climate change, with expected precipitation increase and projected warming, is likely to bring further north the present northernmost limit of its range and expand it into central and western Europe.

+On the other hand, temperatures increase in humid continental climates (such as central Europe and the interior of the Balkan Peninsula) is likely to bring in more precipitations and subsequent floodings.
+The alluvial/riparian habitats of T. magnatum would then be subjected to excessive waterlogging and overall inundations, which would interfere with the development of mycorrhizae and the formation of fruitbodies, as demonstrated by the Burgundy truffle elsewhere.

+Market

 Commercialisation

 Italian white truffles are very highly esteemed and are the most valuable on the market.
 The white truffle market in Alba is busiest in the months of October and November when the Fiera del Tartufo (truffle fair) takes place.
 In 2001, Tuber magnatum truffles sold for between 2200–4800 $/kg; as of December 2009, they were being sold at $14,203.50/kg.

 In November 1999, what was then the largest truffle in the world was found near Buje, Croatia.
 The truffle weighed 1.31 kg and was entered into the Guinness Book of Records.

 The record price paid for a single white truffle was set in December 2007, when Macau casino owner Stanley Ho paid $330,000 (£165,000) for a specimen weighing 1.5 kg.
 One of the largest truffles found in decades, it was unearthed near Pisa, Italy, and sold at an auction held simultaneously in Macau, Hong Kong, and Florence.
 This record was then matched on November 27, 2010, when Ho again paid $330,000 for a pair of white truffles, including one weighing nearly a kilogram.

 In December 2014, a white truffle weighing 1.89 kg was unearthed in the Umbrian region of Italy.
 It was auctioned by Sabatino Truffles at Sotheby's in New York.
 While some had expected it to sell for $1 million, it was sold for $61,000 to a Taiwanese buyer.
 In 2021, a white truffle from Piedmont weighing 830 g was sold for €103,000 at auction.